parente/tott/doc/index.rst

     -- `Abraham Maslow <http://en.wikipedia.org/wiki/Abraham_Maslow>`_

+.. note:: The plans for this meet-up are still in flux.
+If you'd like to contribute to the definition of TotT, `please take the TotT survey <https://docs.google.com/forms/d/1-Z_kdHNrd2en6Z_K4zpXXRbEFWtj1Z3Zoib8fC9FjVk/viewform>`_.

 What
 ====

-.. note:: The plans for this meet-up are still in flux.
-If you'd like to contribute to the definition of our meetings, `please take the TotT survey <https://docs.google.com/forms/d/1-Z_kdHNrd2en6Z_K4zpXXRbEFWtj1Z3Zoib8fC9FjVk/viewform>`_.

 Tools of the Trade (TotT) is a recurring meet-up for students who want more practice finding, learning, applying, and evaluating tools used in modern software development.
 The goal is to build experience and confidence in a friendly, fun, collaborative environment.
 Every week we will: